-The impact of movements in the market interest rate on trade debtors and trade creditors held at FVTPL is $\pounds 0$ as they exactly offset.
+The impact of movements in the market interest rate on trade debtors and trade creditors held at FVTPL is reported as Nil as the movements exactly offset each other.

 19. Financial risk management

 The Company is exposed to financial risk through its financial assets and financial liabilities.
 The key financial risk factors affecting the Company include credit risk, market risk, longevity risk, morbidity risk, persistency risk, expense risk and liquidity risk.